 Our unique analysis of the bills Tejeda sponsored and cosponsored provides insight into his position in the House of Representatives.

-Each dot in the chart below is a member of the House of Representatives.
+Each dot in the chart below was a member of the House of Representatives in 1996.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Tejeda is shown as a purple triangle. (analysis methodology)

 Some of Tejeda’s most recently sponsored bills include...

 - H.R.
 2868 (104th): To amend title 38, United States Code, to make permanent alternative teacher ...

 - H.R.
 2852 (104th): To amend title 10, United States Code, to repeal certain limitations on ...

 - H.R.
 2700 (104th): To designate the United States Post Office building located at 7980 FM ...

 - H.J.Res.
 102 (104th): Disapproving the recommendations of the Defense Base Closure and Realignment Commission.

 - H.R.
 595 (104th): To authorize the Secretary of the Army to convey certain excess real ...

 - H.R.
 5158 (103rd): To authorize the Secretary of the Army to convey certain excess real ...